 Khaldoun Tabari, CEO of DSI

-Drake & Scull International PJSC (DSI), a regional market leader in integrated design, engineering and construction disciplines of Civil Contracting, Mechanical, Electrical and Plumbing (MEP), and Water and Power, reported a net profit of AED 43 million and AED 777 million in revenues for Q1 2012 representing a Top line growth of 20% in comparison to Q1 2011.
+Drake & Scull International PJSC (DSI), a regional market leader in integrated design, engineering and construction disciplines of Mechanical, Electrical and Plumbing (MEP), Civil Contracting, and Water and Power, reported today the financial results for the second quarter fiscal year 2011 ended June 30th 2011.